UK gears up for huge vaccination plan watched by the world

-Governments and health agencies around the world will be monitoring the British vaccination program to note its successes and failures and adjust their own plans accordingly.
-The United States hopes to start vaccinations later this month.
-British regulatory authorities are also examining data on vaccines made by Moderna and AstraZeneca-Oxford University.
+Governments and health agencies around the world will be monitoring the British vaccination program, which will take months, to note its successes and failures and adjust their own plans accordingly.
+The U.S. hopes to start vaccinations later this month.
+British regulatory authorities are also examining data on the vaccines from American biotechnology company Moderna and AstraZeneca-Oxford University.

 Russia on Saturday began vaccinating thousands of doctors, teachers and others at dozens of centers in Moscow with its Russian-made Sputnik V vaccine, which was approved over the summer after being tested in only a few dozen people.